 Neighborhood Conservation Program

-Residents who want concrete curbs, gutters or sidewalks installed on their block are encouraged to work with the Neighborhood Conservation Program, a community-based program for comprehensive block improvements funded by the County Board and administered by the Department of Community Planning, Housing and Development, Neighborhood Services Division.
+Residents who want concrete curbs, gutters or sidewalks installed on their block are encouraged to work with the Arlington Neighborhoods Program, a community-based program for comprehensive block improvements funded by the County Board and administered by the Department of Community Planning, Housing and Development, Neighborhood Services Division.
 Neighborhood conservation projects can include curbs and gutters, sidewalks, streetlights, or other neighborhood improvements; residents don’t pay for the cost of sidewalk construction.
 To qualify, a neighborhood must be within an approved neighborhood conservation area and 60 percent of affected property owners must sign a petition requesting the improvement.
 The entire process usually takes about two to three years.